 For something a little out of the ordinary, wander off the beaten path to the city’s neighborhoods.
 Whether depicting unadulterated fun or the trials and tribulations of human experience, each of these public works speaks volumes to all who visit them.

-Here are just eight of the many public artworks in Chicago’s neighborhoods.
+Here are just a few of the many public artworks in Chicago’s neighborhoods.

 1. Monument to the Great Northern Migration

 Alison Saar’s bronze figure is a testament to the thousands of African Americans who migrated to Chicago in the early 20th century in search of greater freedom and opportunity.
 The traveler depicted bids hello to his new home, while carrying a worn suitcase that represents his journey and dreams.
 The bollards surrounding the work are also suitcases, textured with a pattern inspired by the era’s tin ceilings.
 The figure faces north, symbolizing his progress toward his destination.
 Dr. Martin Luther King Jr. Dr. & 26th Place, Bronzeville

 2. The Haymarket Memorial

 On May 4, 1886, a meeting organized by anarchist activists to protest the deaths of workers during a labor lockout resulted in a tragic bombing that claimed the lives of seven policemen and at least four civilians.
 Over the years, the site of the Haymarket bombing has become a powerful symbol of the right to free speech, public assembly, organized labor, and justice.
 The wagon that anchors Mary Brogger’s sculpture in The Haymarket Memorial alludes to the speakers’ platform used during the meeting, and marks the precise spot where the bombing occurred.
 175 N. Desplaines St., West Loop